 Among those rating this issue as a "major problem," the biggest challenges for people with diabetes are seen as:

 Education

 The convenience of healthy foods and the lack of knowledge of what and how to eat proper meals.
+Community/Business Leader

-- Community/Business Leader
+Counseling about diet and exercise. - Community/Business Leader